DynamicDevices/cga-coordinate-mapping/README.md

 **Requirements:**
 - At least 3 nodes must have `positionKnown: true` with valid `latLonAlt` coordinates (beacons)
+  - Beacons can be provided via MQTT data (recommended) or pre-configured in `appsettings.json`
+  - If using MQTT data, set `positionKnown: true` and include `latLonAlt: [latitude, longitude, altitude]` for each beacon
 - Each node should have edges connecting to other nodes with distance measurements
 - Distances are in meters